vnsavitri/espresso-horoscope-mcp/README.md

 This was built for the **OpenAI Open Model Hackathon** in the **Best Local Agent** category.
 The category asked for useful agentic applications of GPT-OSS that could run without internet access.

 The honest learning goal was simple: I wanted to get my hands dirty with local model inference.
-A six-week hackathon with a real submission deadline gave me the right kind of constraint.
+A weekend hackathon with a real submission deadline gave me the right kind of constraint.
 It forced me to make pragmatic choices, cut scope, and ship a working demo instead of endlessly reading tutorials.

 The horoscope framing is deliberately playful.
 The architecture underneath it is the real point: a reproducible, offline-first local agent workflow that combines structured domain data with local LLM inference through an MCP-shaped interface.